Nimbadon

-Nimbadon is an extinct genus of diprotodont marsupial, that lived from the Late Oligocene to the Miocene epoches.
+Nimbadon is an extinct genus of marsupial, that lived from the Oligocene to the Miocene.
 Many fossils have been found in the Riversleigh World Heritage property in north-western Queensland.
-Unlike most members of the family, it is thought to have an arboreal, rather than terrestrial lifestyle.
+It is thought to have an arboreal lifestyle.

 In 1990, skulls were unearthed in a previously unknown cave in the region.
-Researchers estimate that the first species of Nimbadon first appeared about 25 million years ago and died out about 12 million years ago, perhaps from climate change-induced habitat loss.
+Researchers estimate that the first species of Nimbadon first appeared around 25 million years ago and went extinct around 12 million years ago, perhaps from climate change-induced habitat loss.

-Nimbadon lavarackorum
+Description

 Nimbadon lavarackorum is described as being koala-like.
 It is known from as many as 24 well-articulated specimens.
 The species was a tree-dweller, mainly feeding on stems and leaves.
 The feet and claws were large, being superficially similar to those of the koala.
 They retracted their claws when walking.

+Phylogeny

+While originally classified as a member of the family Diprotodontidae, a primarily terrestrial group, some later studies suggested a more basal position within the Diprotodontoidea.

+Palaeoecology

+N. lavarackorum was an arboreal frugivore that primarily fed on C3 fruits.